 Inspire – to encourage those interested in contemplative pedagogy to explore ways of embedding it within their classrooms and within the curricula they teach.
 We also hope to provide inspiration for educators looking to take up, deepen or diversify their own contemplative practice.

 Inform – as a relatively new concept, particularly in the UK, research and evidence of good practice within contemplative pedagogy is currently quite limited.
 We aim to highlight useful resources and encourage sharing of successes and failures so that we may all learn and progress.

 Connect – making connections between those interested in contemplative pedagogy will provide valuable support for both our teaching and contemplative practice.
 Creating active, engaged and positive communities is at the heart of contemplative pedagogy.

-The network functions as a JISC mail list that anyone can ask to be added to.
+The network has a JISC mail list that anyone can ask to be added to by emailing Caroline (email@example.com).
 We ask that people take responsibility for what they email to the group.
 It should only be used for discussion related to contemplative pedagogy and any disagreements, which we encourage you to explore, are to be discussed in a constructive, kind way.
 You can also chose to receive emails when this blog is edited by clicking on the ‘follow by email’ button below.

-The blog is edited by Caroline Barratt and [kind volunteer/s yet to be named].
-All blogs represent the views of the author only and may not represent the views of others in the network.
+The blog is edited by Caroline Barratt.
+All blogs represent the views of the author only and may not represent the views of other network members.
 You are encouraged to comment on blogs, but again this should be done in a kind, constructive way.
 The editors will remove comments they consider to be offensive.

 If you would like to write a short piece for this blog (600 words max) or to be added to the JISC mail list contact Caroline on firstname.lastname@example.org.